OpenRTDynamics -- A framework for the implementation of real-time controllers

 Because the real-time interpreter is implemented in a shared library, ORTD can also be easily integrated into other simulation frameworks e.g. Scicos or used within other software.
 The LGPL-license also allows commercial usage.

 Slides that give a short introduction are available: ortd_slides.pdf (updated 02.6.2014).
 For technical details please refer to the README.
 It also includes intructions on how to install ORTD on embedded ARM-systems, like the beaglebone.
 A tutorial and plenty of examples for each feature of ORTD are included in the package and finally, documentation for each individual block is available through the Scilab-Help.

 Please Note: OpenRTDynamics does not depend on any part of Scicos/Xcos.
-ORTD algorithms for time-deterministic interpretation of simulations.
-Only the Scilab Scripting language is required for describing the schematics and only during development.
+ORTD uses algorithms for time-deterministic interpretation of simulations instead.
+Only the Scilab Scripting language is required for describing the schematics and only during development for compiling.
 During runtime, no more than standard C/C++ libraries are required, therefore ORTD is very uncomplicated to install and maintain, even on other platforms.
 Difficult and cryptic instructions for the installation of this framework were intentionally avoided.